Home » Jess Franco’s Top Five Sleaziest Horror Films

 Voodoo PassionSadomania (1981)

 This is another women’s prison film with another heartless warden.
 A newlywed couple parks their car so they can fondle each other, but it just so happens to be on private property.
 The two are caught and taken to a women’s prison.
 The husband is released but his wife is out of luck.
-She is arrested and compelled to some hard labor, the majority of that labor involves being sexually abused by the ruthless, lesbian warden, the governor, and his wife.
+She is arrested and subsequently sexually abused by the ruthless lesbian warden, the governor, and his wife.

 SadomaniaLorna the Exorcist (1974)

 There’s a woman named Lorna who is tormenting her ex-lover.
 This film doesn’t have anything to do with exorcism, but it is all about possession.
 The atmosphere in this flick is completely hypnotizing; however, it’s filled with obscenity.
 It is banned in several countries due to the fact that it has small black crabs crawling out of a woman’s downstairs.
-I could elaborate more on why it’s banned, but I’ll just stop right there.
+I could elaborate more on why it’s banned, but I’d prefer to just stop there.

 Lorna the Exorcist